lakewestaudio/mini_stream/README.md

 # Serial Communication API for LakeWest Mini Streamer

-get command returns push. set command returns push to confirm new value. push command to Mini Streamer is not a valid cmd, its only pushed back by Mini Streamer to return/confirm set value.
+get command returns push
+set command returns push to confirm new value push command to Mini Streamer is not a valid cmd, its only pushed back by Mini Streamer to return/confirm set value.

 Terms definition:

-Streamer Software - any software running on LakeWest Mini Streamer hardware using this open protocol

-Mini Streamer - LakeWest hardware - connected onto CM3 UART port
+Streamer Software - any software running on LakeWest Mini Streamer hardware using this open protocol Mini Streamer - LakeWest hardware - connected onto CM3 UART port

+UART is running at 115200kbps, no parity, 1 stop bit.
+Using pins GPIO32 (TX to MCU) and GPIO33 (RX from MCU).

+WHITE network LED is connected on pin GPIO37, RED network LED is connected on pin GPIO38.
+Pin GPIO39 is MCU reset and must be set as input, unless UART bootloader cant be accesed and needs to be forced with pin GPIO35.
+GPIO34 shall be HIGH when CM3 finished booting and should go LOW when its safe to cut off CM3 power supply.

+GPIO43 is lan reset, most rpi firmwares take care of that (just needs to be defined in dtblob).
+GPIO40 when low shuts down the WiFi radio (by default must be forced high).
+GPIO41 is a wake pin from the WiFi module (its purpose is not really known RN).

 #### USB DAC port